jsummers/deark/readme.md

 Command-line options:
 <pre>
 -m &lt;module>
-   Deark will use a "module" to process the input file.
-A module may represent one file format, a group of related formats, or may have some special purpose.
+   The "module" to use to process the input file.
+The default is to autodetect.
+   A module may represent one file format, or a group of related formats, or may have some special purpose.
    See formats.txt for a list of modules.
 You usually don't need to use -m, unless the format can't be detected, or you want to use a special-purpose module such as "copy".